 This picturesque chalet-style dollhouse (well, for a large family of dolls) was built in 1876 by noted architect William Freret for James Eustis, a U.S. senator and ambassador to France (perhaps justifying the full-size ballroom).
 It and four other spec homes he built on the block were referred to as Freret’s Folly.
 No detail was left unfrilled, from the ironwork to the gables and finials.

 18. 2707 Coliseum St., Benjamin Button House

 This 8,000 square-footer is best known as the title character’s home in the film, The Curious Case of Benjamin Button.
 Ergo Brad Pitt slept here, fictionally (he bought his own French Quarter home soon after filming).
 The house was owned by the same family from 1870 until its 2009 sale.
 Thus when the “Button” location scouts came calling they dealt with the family’s 90-year-old matriarch, who had raised seven kids under this roof.
-Or roofs, perhaps, since it’s actually two houses combined: the original 1832 cottage sits atop a columned, 1908 Colonial number.
+Or roofs, perhaps, since it’s actually two houses combined: The original 1832 cottage was raised atop the columned Colonial number built in 1908.

 19. 1403 Washington Ave., Commander’s Palace

-Established in 1883 by Emile Commander, this turreted Victorian structure (a bordello back in the 1920s) is now the pride of the Brennan family, the most respected and successful restaurateurs in New Orleans.
+Established in 1883 by Emile Commander, this turreted Victorian structure (a bordello in the 1920s) is now the pride of the Brennan family, the most respected restaurateurs in New Orleans.
 Commander’s Palace has long reigned as one of the city’s—nay, the country’s—top restaurants.